balderdashy/sails-docs/reference/cli/sailsconsole.md

 sails>
 ```

 > Note that `sails console` still lifts the server, so your routes will be accessible via HTTP and sockets (e.g. in a browser.)
+If you&rsquo;d rather not lift the server, run `sails console --dontLift`.